 Florida Photographic Collection

-Captain Francis Asbury Hendry (center, standing) poses with a group
+Captain Francis Asbury Hendry (center, standing) poses with a group of Seminole Indians.

 Florida Photographic Collection